ipfs/community/articles/precarious-data.md

 The alternative is to identify content by its "fingerprint" rather than identifying it by its location.
 That way, when someone says "Look at the content with this fingerprint" you can get it from anyone who has a copy of the content.
 To do this, we identify content by its cryptographic hash.
 A cryptographic hash is a short string of letters and numbers that's calculated by feeding your content into a _cryptographic hash function_ like [SHA](https://en.wikipedia.org/wiki/SHA-3) or [MD5](https://en.wikipedia.org/wiki/MD5).

 When we identify content in this way, using the content's cryptographic hash instead of its location to identify it, this is called _content-addressing_.
-The cryptographic hash for a piece of content never changes, which means **content addressing guarantees that the links will always return the same content**, regardless of _where_ I retrieve the content from and regardless of _who_ added the content to the network.
+The cryptographic hash for a piece of content never changes, which means **content addressing guarantees that the links will always return the same content**, regardless of _where_ I retrieve the content from, regardless of _who_ added the content to the network, and regardless of when the content was added.
 That's the essential power of using a _content-addressed_ protocol like IPFS instead of using a _location-addressed_ protocol like HTTP.

 This decentralized, content-addressed approach radically increases the durability of data.
 It ensures that data will not become endangered as long as anyone is still relying on it because anyone can hold a valid copy of the data they care about.
 If you hold a copy of a dataset on any of your devices you become part of the network of stewards who protect if from being lost.
 You won't have to worry about whether someone is going to turn off the servers where your data are hosted because _you are one of the hosts_.
 You and your peers hold the data among yourselves and are able to share the data directly with each other without relying on centralized points of failure.